 Menthol

 Menthol is one of the most popular flavors added to tobacco products.
+Studies reveal that 52% of new smokers began with menthol cigarettes.

 What Is Menthol?